unmaya/Girder/README.md

 Girder CSS [demo](http://comfypixel.com/Girder/)
 ====================

-A CSS toolkit built with Sass, ideal for screen layouts of all shapes and sizes. **But why you ask?
-"There are a bizzillion of these..".** Because I wanted to use a fractional system, something lean and focused - A tool that doesn't have to generate any extra css unless I ask.
-Its really handy for HTML prototypes because its small and it easily integrates with other extensions.
+A CSS toolkit and layout helper built with Sass, ideal for screen layouts and grids of all shapes and sizes. **But why you ask?
+"There are a bazillion of these..".** Because I wanted to use a fractional system, something lean and focused - A tool that doesn't have to generate any extra css unless I asked.
+Its really handy for HTML prototypes because its small, fast and it easily integrates with other extensions.

 * Its Sass with semantic html5 in mind but can also be used with [plain CSS](http://comfypixel.com/Girder/guide.html) (girder.css)
 * Conscise but well commented, small, focused and easy to learn.
 No excess stuff just the essentials.